shivannis/xandr-docs-public/xandr-docs/seller-tag/set-page-options.md

 >
 >This resource should not be construed as legal advice and Xandr makes no guarantees about compliance with any law or regulation.
 Please note that because every company and its collection, use, and storage of personal data is different, you should also seek independent legal advice relating to obligations under European regulations, including the GDPR and the existing ePrivacy Directive.
 Only a lawyer can provide you with legal advice specifically tailored to your situation.
 Nothing in this guide is intended to provide you with, or should be used as a substitute for, legal advice tailored to your business.
 >
->Note our [Service Policies](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies/SitePages/Xandr-Service-Policies.aspx) (for Buying, Selling, and Data Providers) include privacy-specific obligations of which you should be aware.
+>Note our [Part of Service Policies](../policies-regulations/index.yml) (for Buying, Selling, and Data Providers) include privacy-specific obligations of which you should be aware.

 | Parameter | Type | Description | Default |
 |:---|:---|:---|:---|